Haldi Doodh: The Original Turmeric Latte?

 If you’ve ever had a warm golden latte on a chilly day, you know of the restorative magic of turmeric.
-Making waves in health media in recent years, this superfood bevvy has gained a cult following in the west for its deeply nourishing qualities.
+This superfood sipper has gained a cult following in the west for its deeply nourishing qualities.

 But the golden latte wasn’t born in a new-age California coffee shop.
 The practice of drinking haldi doodh (Hindi for “turmeric milk”) goes back thousands of years to the Indian subcontinent.
 India is currently the world’s greatest exporter and consumer of this spice, both as a South Asian kitchen staple and an age-old mainstay in Ayurvedic medicine cabinets.
 Turmeric’s most active compound, curcumin, has been found to have powerful anti-inflammatory and antioxidant effects in the body.
 It’s also been linked to improved brain function and health.
 Indian haldi doodh combines the powerful turmeric root with warm milk for a thousand-year-old soothing elixir.